unyon/splurty/README.md

 Step 3:  Download the dev environment
 -----------

-Download and unzip the following file: [firehose-vagrant](https://github.com/kenmazaika/firehose-vagrant/archive/master.zip).
+Download and unzip the following file: [firehose-vagrant](https://github.com/kenmazaika/firehose-vagrant/archive/master.zip) to your __Desktop__ and rename the folder `vagrant`.
 This is where all your web development environment will live.

 Step 4: Add the Box
 --------